pwrtelegram/pwrtelegram/README.md

 * getChat - Exactly the same usage and response as the getChat method of the main pwrtelegram API

 A lot of other methods are supported, to see a full list [click here](https://daniil.it/MadelineProto/API_docs/).

+### Sending text buttons in inline keyboards and text mentions for users without a user id

+Simply call the sendMessage method with the mtproto parameter set to true.

+Inline keyboards with only the text field will be interpreted as text buttons and when the user will press that button the specified text will be sent in the chat, just like for normal keyboards.

+To send text mentions use markdown or html links with the following syntax for the url: `mention:userid` or `mention:@username`.
+That will send a text mention with the text you specified in the markup mentioning the user you specified.

+Please note that bot API object conversion isn't 100% ready, so any message you've replied to won't be shown.

 ### Getting mtproto updates